al3xandr3/al3xandr3.github.io/_posts/2009-01-21-keyboard-qwerty-layout.md

  * different people use different words.
  * different languages use different words.
  * 15 years old person words are different from a 70 years old person words.
- * use of computer during working hours compared out-of-work working hours…
+ * use of computer during working hours compared out-of-work working hours...
- * etc…
+ * etc...

 So even for you, an optimal keyboard layout would probably change over time.

 But imagine a future intelligent computer that can be all the time analyzing what you write in the keyboard and can auto-adapt itself to give your own very optimal layout.
 Not too frequently, of course, you don' want your keyboard changing every day.
-But maybe every 3 years is not so impossible to imagine…
+But maybe every 3 years is not so impossible to imagine...

 Keyboards of the future should come with blank keys that can be personalized with the character you want.